Finite-time blowup for the Fourier-restricted Euler and hypodissipative Navier-Stokes model equations: Further results and discussion

 \begin{remark} We have already noted that the regularity criteria in \Cref{ViscousStrainRegCritIntro,EulerStrainRegCritIntro} are the direct analogues of a regularity criterion proven by Neustupa and Penel \cite{NeustupaPenel1} for the Navier--Stokes equation.
 This regularity criterion is a direct motivation for the present work.
 The Anstaz for blowup is specifically chosen to yield an eigenvalue structure of $-2\lambda,\lambda,\lambda$ for the strain matrix at the origin.
 This is exactly what the \Cref{StrainOriginBlowupThmIntro} tells us occurs, because the matrix

 has eigenvalues $-2\lambda,\lambda,\lambda$, where axis $\spn(\sigma)$ is the eigenspace corresponding to the eigenvalue $-2\lambda$ and the plane $\spn(\sigma)^\perp$ is the eigenspace corresponding to the multiplicity two eigenvalue $\lambda$.
-Our analysis permits us to understand blowup at the origin (including rates) very precisely, because $\nabla u$ has a Fourier cosine series, which of course simplifies dramatically at the origin, where each cosine function has value one.
-We expect the stagnation point blowup at the origin is the only blowup point, because the cosine series for $\nabla u$ will have substantial cancellation elsewhere, but are not able to show that, and it would probably require some very intricate harmonic analysis to prove, if it is in fact true. \end{remark}
+Our analysis permits us to understand blowup at the origin (including rates) very precisely, because $\nabla u$ has a Fourier cosine series, which of course simplifies dramatically at the origin, where each cosine function has value one. \end{remark}